andygrunwald/gotrap/README.md

 *gotrap* is maybe not the best solution for this job, but coding this was fun anyway.
 Have a look below for alternative / possible solution for this problem.

-PS: If you had created such an alternative let me know.
+PS: If you had created such an alternative let me know :wink:

 ### Jenkins